CityOfBoston Official An official website of the City of Boston

 Mike O'Shea, Chief Information Officer

 Mike O'Shea is the Chief Information Officer for the Planning DepartmentMichael O’Shea is the Chief Information Officer, and his emphasis is on delivering improved business outcomes from the Department’s IT investments.
-Prior to joining the BPDA, Michael was the Manager of E-Government Operations for the City of Boston.
-Michael has more than 15 years of experience in the IT field and received his BS and High-Tech MBA at Northeastern University.
+Prior to this role, Michael was the Manager of E-Government Operations for the City of Boston.
+Michael has more than 25 years of experience in the IT field and received his BS and High-Tech MBA at Northeastern University.

 Lisa E. Herrington, General Counsel